-By Jackie Thakkar Dec.
-13, 2018
+By Jackie Thakkar Mar.
+11, 2019

-Most Gujjus aren’t as flashy as our Ambani cousins.
+Most Gujjus just aren’t as flashy as our Ambani cousins.
 Even the rich ones follow a tried-and-tested rule of “money saved, money earned”.
 First-class local compartments are scattered with affluent Gujju diamond merchants who could easily drive their Beemers or Audis to work.
-But instead choose to travel by train, because “Train ma convenience che.”
-South Bombay is overflowing with Gujarati families whose origins can be traced back to 1BHKs in Vile Parle and Malad, who have successfully scrapped their way up to penthouses in Opera House.
-All while remaining down-to-earth and fun-loving people whose idea of evening entertainment remains watching Taarak Mehta reruns while munching on some khaakra.
+But instead choose to travel by train, because “Train ma convenience chhe.”
+South Bombay is overflowing with Gujarati families whose origins can be traced back to one BHKs in Vile Parle and Malad, who have successfully scrapped their way up to penthouses in Opera House.
+All while remaining down-to-earth and fun-loving people whose idea of evening entertainment remains watching Taarak Mehta reruns whilst munching on diet khaakra.

-We are more likely to pack our theplas with us to Europe trips than we are to invite a Bollywood biggie to our wedding functions just for the eyeballs.
+Unlike the Ambanis, we are more likely to pack our theplas with us to Europe trips than we are to invite a Bollywood biggie to our wedding functions just for the eyeballs.
 Our first response to concepts like pre-wedding bashes is “baapa ni taang” because damn it, if it doesn’t involve garba, we ain’t biting.
 Yeah, live pasta and pizza counters are great but put a traditional pure veg Gujju thaali in front of us and we’ll be quick to call it a “Ekdum fuss class lagan.”

 Like many Gujjus, even I was left deeply traumatised at the sight of the richest family in the world refusing to get the irony of proudly grooving to “G.U.J.J.U”